jenniferlu123/shopping-cart/README.md

 4. The receipt will be automatically generated on the screen with the grocery store's information, checkout time, list of items purchased, tax, and total purchase price

-5. A txt file will also be automatically generated inside the "receipts" folder.
+5. A txt file (named according to the date and time of the checkout process) will also be automatically generated and saved to the "receipts" folder.
 The txt file will include full receipt details.
 If needed, it can be used to print out a paper receipt for the customer

 6. If the customer entered their email address, then they will receive a copy of the receipt in their email as well